shivpratapsingh111/fetcher/README.md

 ---

 `-ra`
-> Use random user agent for each request
+> Use a random user-agent for each request

 Example: ```fetcher -f urls.txt -ra```